BJP-Apna Dal(S) alliance has rid UP of 'divisive' SP, BSP: Home Minister Amit Shah | Politics

 ''It is a matter of happiness that the path shown by Sonelal Patel has been taken forward by sister Anupriya ji in continuing to work for the backward people,'' he said.

-In UP, the BJP and Apna Dal (S) have contested four elections together - two Lok Sabha polls (2014 and 2019) and two assembly elections (2017 and 2022) - and have unitedly won them, he said.
+In Uttar Pradesh, the BJP and Apna Dal (S) have contested four elections together - two Lok Sabha polls (2014 and 2019) and two assembly elections (2017 and 2022) - and have unitedly won them, he said.

 ''As a result, UP has got completely rid of divisive forces ('vighatankaari shaktiyon') of SP and BSP,'' Shah said.